 After linking to one of these sources, the cataloger will want to return to this page, in order to research other sources found there.
 One method is to open a second tab or window, always keeping this bibliography open in the first window or tab, so that the cataloger can always return to the original "jumping off point."

-SHM Subject Headings Manual
+Subject Headings Manual (SHM)

 Catalogers should utilize the search function and index, in addition to the table of contents and/or opening the relevant sections.
 For example, if you are proposing a specific riot, look up "riots."
 If you are proposing a specific fire, look up "fires."